Edward R. McDonald: Law practice

 McDonald practiced law in New Brunswick for more than 50 years, appearing before both criminal and civil courts.
 During his career, he acquired knowledge in all other branches of the law.
 His practice embraced all the courts from the lowest to the highest.
-During the 1930s he was appointed a King's Counsel.
+During the 1930s, he was appointed a King's Counsel.
 As a counsel, his services were retained in many cases.
 He remained active as a barrister in the province of New Brunswick and on many occasions before the Nova Scotia Courts until a few months prior to his death when illness struck.

 Political life

 Conjointly with his law practice, he was also a very active politician on the local and provincial scene.
-He served as mayor of Shediac, NB for three terms (1908–1911, 1915–1916, 1926–1929) as well as an alderman on the Shediac Town council for two decades.
-During his first mandate as mayor, the wharf in Pointe-du-Chêne, NB was built in 1910–11.
+He served as mayor of Shediac for three terms (1908–1911, 1915–1916, 1926–1929) as well as an alderman on the Shediac Town council for two decades.
+During his first mandate as mayor, the wharf in Pointe-du-Chêne, New Brunswick, was built in 1910–1911.
 In addition, he also served as town clerk for many year and councillor for the Shediac Parish at Westmorland Municipality Council for sixteen years.
 In provincial politics, he was elected in 1935 as a Liberal member to the New Brunswick Legislative Assembly (MLA) for Westmorland County, serving a four-year term during which he played a prominent role in the debates of the House and served in several committees.